Materials You Need to Make Waterproof Vinyl Stickers at Home

 Cutting Machine for those Die-Cuts

-Cricut has added some new machines since then, like the Cricut Joy Xtra, which is a bit more cost effective for those with tighter budgets.
+Cricut has added some new machines since then, like the Cricut Maker 3.
+For a more cost effective option, you can also opt for the Cricut Joy Xtra.

 Recently, there have been some issues that I've run into with my Cricut that would make me consider recommending their biggest competitor, the Silhouette Cameo (I've never used the Silhouette, but their machine seems to have addressed these problems):